vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
 But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 #### Setting up your repository on GitHub
 Github is going to play significant role in your blog.
 It stores your .md content files.
-We are even going to deloy entire project
+We are even going to deploy the entire project onto GitHub, more about that in the next chapter.

-Since we have not database, all we need to store is the content, .md files in our case.

-The solution I chose includes the binaries as well.
+The solution to store the content files I chose includes the binaries as well.
 It simplifies the setup on a new computer.
 You just download your entire repository into your computer and with a you can build your project right away with just a one console command.

 This is a very important part of the project structure